mattclarke/advent_of_code_24/README.md

 ## Day 17:
 - Part 1: Implemented the simple computer.
 - Part 2: It would run for days, so I looked for a pattern.
 I noticed that the digits for the last output value repeats after 8 steps, and as more output digits are added each step repeats 8**n times before moving to the next value.
 The second to last value does something similar but 8**(n-1) and so on.
 That was enough to work out what was going on.
 See the code for a better description.

+## Day 18:
+- Part 1: For fun I did it like Conway's GoL.
+Might not be the most efficient but is quick enough.
+- Part 2: BFS flood fill as new blocks are added.
+If the goal cannot be reached then we have our answer.
+Works but is slow (~44 seconds using Pypy).

+Let's speed it up:
+-